lucprincen/groltos-diary/Quests and leads.md

 ## Targos sacrifices
 - [x] Ivahn was about to be sacrificed.
 Saved him.
 - [ ] Talk to Church of Auril about the sacrifices
-- [ ] Talk to the speaker about sacrifices
+- [ ] Talk to Speaker Nearth about sacrifices

 ## Kobold mine
 - [ ] Investigate kobold infestation